Welcome to Waves of Grief

 Its destination is a revised life shaped by newly-gained wisdom and the many unexpected, if unwanted, gifts that such active grieving can bring.

 New thinking about grief imagines a healing journey that includes suffering and joy and all the emotions in between.
 It says that grief is full of discovery and decisions and actions.

 Grief is powerful and inevitable.
 The best tools to answer it shouldn’t be locked away in a researcher’s reports or a therapist’s office.
 They should be in your hands, right now.

 Grief is a stubborn thing.
-Once it descends on you, which it will sooner or later, it insinuates itself into every corner of your life, and tampers with your energy, your optimism, your security.
+Once it descends on you, it insinuates itself into every corner of your life, and tampers with your energy, your optimism, your security.
 It can even call into question your most dearly-held beliefs.
 And it always stays longer than you expected.

 Ideas about how to deal with grief are equally stubborn.
 Oddly, with all the discoveries by researchers and grief therapists of new ideas and practices, the conventional wisdom about grief hasn’t budged since 1969 when the 5 Stages of Grief model was born.